-Electronic prescribing of medications includes the technology and processes that handle medication prescribing as a replacement to paper prescriptions.
+Electronic prescribing of medications includes the technology and processes that handle medication orders as a replacement to paper prescriptions.
 To patients, e-prescribing is simply the electronic version of a paper prescription order.
 This is true, but the supporting technology also covers order creation, tracking, fulfillment of prescriptions, as well as the database maintenance of the prescribing physicians, clinic locations, pharmacies, and benefits checking.
 There are also special requirements for electronic prescribing of controlled substances (EPCS).
 Let’s start from the beginning, and then break down the components and entities as we go.

 When a patient visits the doctor and is prescribed medications, a physician who e-prescribes will have already been set up with 1) an Electronic Medical Record (EMR) system that supports e-prescribing, and 2) an account with an e-prescribing technology provider which serves as a data clearinghouse for electronic prescriptions.
 The main piece of information that identifies the prescribing provider is the National Provider Identifier (NPI number).
 Before writing the prescription, the doctor will ask the patient where they want to pick up their prescriptions.
 The patient’s preferred pharmacy is verified in the EMR and the prescription is written.
 An electronic transaction goes to the patient’s preferred pharmacy immediately.

 The patient then visits the pharmacy to pick up the prescription.
 To the patient, everything is seamless, and the prescription is delivered just like any other, except that they don’t have to drop off a paper prescription at the pharmacy, then either wait or come back later.

 Electronic Prescribing of Controlled Substances (ECPS)

 Electronic prescribing of controlled substances (EPCS) has taken a lot longer to get off the ground for many organizations.
 All states now allow it, but adoption rates vary by state.
 ECPS requires two-factor authentication to support the process.
 This is done with either biometric verification of the prescribing physician using fingerprint scanning, or verification from a smartphone app.
 This takes an additional investment in hardware, training, and auditing.

 E-prescribing is also able to support medication refill requests.
 The patient can initiate the medication refill request several ways: